How to Make a Data Table

 Data tables keep your information organized and aid in making graphs and charts.
 William Andrew / Getty Images

-Here's how to make a data table:
+Here's how to make a data table by hand:

 Advertisement